Sk-Kalesha/Home/README.md

 Technologies Used

-HTML and CSS for the frontend,
+HTML and CSS for the frontend
 JavaScript for the frontend logic

 Features

-Browse items by category
+1. Browse items by category
-Search for items by keyword
+2. Search for items by keyword
-Filter required items
+3. Filter required items
-Add items to cart and view cart contents
+4. Add items to cart and view cart contents
-Delete items from the cart
+5. Delete items from the cart
-Clear the cart
+6. Clear the cart

 Click the below to have a look